marco262/my_wiki/data/dragon_heist/gm_notes/treasure-hunt.md

 The players will have to figure this one out, lol.
 Twenty steel mirrors at 5gp apiece could work

+A noble family (whichever they approach) can loan them a Driftglobe.
+Renaer probably has one just sitting around.
+Any other noble house will request some kind of favor.

 ## Vault of the Dragons